 Missed appointment or "no-show": Patients who do not show for appointments are charged the full rate of the session to their on-file payment method.
 In some circumstances, telephone or telemedicine appointment can be provided during the reserved appointment time if there are problems with transportation.
 Patients who arrive late can be seen for the duration of their appointment session at my discretion; rates remain the same.
 Patients who miss more than three or more appointments may not be able to be safely treated within this practice, and those patients may be required to search for care elsewhere.

 Medication refill requests: Refill requests should be made during an appointment time.
+A refill request made outside of an appointment may incur an extra charge.
 If you find you need a refill of medication before the next appointment, please call and leave a message for me with your date of birth and pharmacy information.
 In some circumstances, medication requests can be fulfilled outside of business hours, at the providers discretion; usually I will schedule an appointment for the patient to be seen.
 I do not prescribe medications for patients who have not been seen within three months.
 I do not respond to or honor pharmacy requests for refills - medication will only be prescribed via communication with patient and provider.
 Any controlled substance prescription requests must be done in person.

 Controlled substances: I prescribe benzodiazepines, opiate pain medications, and stimulant medications when appropriate, but I do not typically prescribe these as first-line treatments.
 Please note that I do not provide early refills on these substances under any circumstances.
 As with all medications, I reserve the right to limit starting or escalating the dose of any medication if I feel the risks of doing so outweigh the benefits.
 As noted above, providers are required to check local databases when prescribing.
 If you are being prescribed a controlled substance from another provider, please make me aware of this when we begin treatment or whenever you are prescribed the controlled substance.
 These medications can be dangerous in combination, and it is important that all members of your treatment team are aware of what you are taking.
 Not disclosing other controlled substance prescriptions could be grounds for terminating treatment.